bcgov/platform-developer-docs/src/docs/secrets-management/example_secretstore_azure_key_vault.md

 # Example SecretStore - Azure Key Vault

 ## Summary
-In order to use Azure Key Vault with the External Secrets Operator, a Service Principal must be created with the necessary permissions.
-A Secret is then created in the namespaces where SecretStore and ExternalSecret resources will be created.
+In order to use Azure Key Vault with the [External Secrets Operator](external-secrets.md), a Service Principal must be created with the necessary permissions.
+Credentials for the Service Principal are set in a Secret in the namespaces where SecretStore and ExternalSecret resources will be created.

 ## Requirements
 * Access to your Azure Key Vault
 * Access to your OpenShift namespaces
 * If using the Azure CLI, podman or docker is recommended

 An Azure service principal can be created using the CLI or by logging in to the Azure Portal.
 This document describes the CLI process.
-To use the portal to create the service principal, see [Register a Microsoft Entra app and create a service principal](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal).
+To use the Azure portal to create the service principal, see [Register a Microsoft Entra app and create a service principal](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal).

 ## Official Documentation
 https://external-secrets.io/latest/provider/azure-key-vault/